 - Often students do not want to share their research, for fear that it will be plagiarised, over-edited or deleted, resulting in unfair assessment.
-As Davies (2009) indicates, "some group members may be reluctant participants in assessment tasks and be uncommitted to the aims of the group - and the subject, for that matter."

 - Wikis can pose technical challenges, especially for students who may not have Internet access in their study time.
 Some students may require training in navigating the wiki space, and outages and system failures can affect student and staff access at certain times.

 - Students develop an annotated bibliography to begin research on a topic.

 - In the course of posting and reading others' posts, students identify others with similar research interests.

 - At a certain point they are encouraged to form wiki groups according to these similarities.